 One way to start is by asking the principal or other school leaders specific questions about how the school handles issues like social and emotional learning, making sure students treat each other with respect, and bullying, harassment, or exclusion.
 By asking specific questions, you’ll show administrators that you’re serious, and you’ll help them focus on the issues, even — or especially — if they don’t have answers right away.
 Just remember, principals and teachers are typically trying hard and pressed for time, so it’s important to think about how to engage them on these topics respectfully.

-Improving the school for your child and all students
+How to make school safe for your child and all students

 When you have concerns about safety and well-being, you might first think to ask questions specific to your own child, like what the school is doing to discipline the student who’s harassing your child.
 But physical and emotional safety are school-wide issues.
 The way your child’s treated is part of a whole set of relationships and interactions at that school; in the education realm, this is often called school climate.
 For all students to be safe and treated respectfully by their peers and teachers every day, school leaders have to commit to making the school climate positive, supportive, and caring.
 For this reason, it’s often best to raise these questions at the beginning of the year.
 Even though everyone’s busy, it helps put school climate issues on the table before problems arise.